js-ts/SAME-samples/houseprice/README.md

 Three things are needed in this sample:
 - An installation of the `same` command - a CLI to work with SAME programs,
 - A working Kubeflow installation in a Kubernetes cluster, and
-- A SAME program definition file `same.yaml` and all the files it referred.
+- A SAME program definition file `same.yaml` together with all the files it refers.

 #### Install `same`